 This tugboat was built in the 1950′s and has the distinction of being the oldest working tug in the company.
 We all climbed on-board with the sense of safety that people who are used to boats feel: laughing and chatting and just delighted to be out on the water under such a gorgeous sky surrounded by New York’s dramatic cityscape.

-Our captain took us as close as possible as we, in an almost hushed reverence, watched the lights within her torch come on.
+Our captain took us as close as possible as we, in an almost hushed reverence, watched the lights within her torch begin to glow.
 What an icon of human rights!
 How could we not all stop and admire this symbol of independence?
 Lady Liberty stole our hearts and then shot them right back at us, only bigger and more capable of tenderness…

 As day turned to night our tug reversed position and navigated north, our attention turned to the “Freedom Tower” already soaring above its neighbors at the tip of Manhattan.
 As the eleventh anniversary of 9/11 approaches, construction of the Freedom Tower is moving forward quickly.
 The Freedom Tower, which will stand 1,776 feet tall on the site of the former World Trade Center serves as yet another beacon of freedom to all in this harbor.
 Lower Manhattan sparkled in the crystal-clear early-evening light.
 Again, there was a hush on the tug as we road up the Hudson, creeping along the shoreline, seeing all the familiar but seeing it anew.

 At the end of the day, there is the refuge and safe haven of family.
-The love they have shown since day one.
+The love our previous generation has shown since day one.
 The laughter they generate when together.
-Despite differences of religion or political party, despite all odds, this family, my family, with any luck your family, comes together to experience liberty and freedom and safety all along the harbor… like beacons each generation shows the next the way into these safe recesses we call home.
+Despite religious or political party differences, despite all odds, this family, my family, with any luck your family, comes together to experience liberty and freedom and safety all along the harbor… like beacons each generation shows the next the way into these safe recesses we call home.

 it was a grand night, for sure. thanks for writing so beautifully about it